YuxiaoLuo/yuxiaoluo.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I'm currently doing research in user behavior with AI, cybersecurity, and CSR.
 I employ both quantitative (i.e., causal inference) and machine learning methods as well as experimental approach in my studies.

+        My research has been presented in major academic conferences and organizations such as INFORMS Annual Meeting, AMCIS, Annual NEAIS Conference, IABS Annual Conference, AoM, etc. I have received multiple research grants and the Mills & Tannenbaum Research Excellence Award 2021 from Baruch College (CUNY).
+I serve as reviewer for multiple peer-reviewed academic conferences and journals.

         Please reach out to collaborate 😃
     design: